-What to Do in May in and around Nice – 2025
+What to Do in May in and around Nice – 2026

 May is a month of glamour on the French Riviera, with the world’s most prestigious film festival, the Cannes Film Festival and then the the world’s most famous racing event, the Formula One Monaco Grand Prix!
+Update: for 2026, the Monaco Grand Prix will exceptionally be pushed to the first weekend in June

 The month starts with May Day on May 1st, which is Labor Day in France, meaning that almost everyone takes the day off!
 It’s the one day a year when there are no buses, no trams, and all the museums are closed.

 In fact, May is chock full of French public holidays, where banks and post offices are closed, buses and trains are on a reduced holiday schedule, and taxis charge double (…but not Ubers!)
-Here is the holiday schedule for 2025:
+Here is the holiday schedule for 2026:

 - May 1 May Day/Labor Day (No buses, no museums)